altwalker/altwalker/README.md

 # AltWalker

 AltWalker is an open source, Model-Based Testing framework.
+Write your tests in Python or C# and use GraphWalker to generate a path through your model.

 ## Table of Contents